inblockio/aqua-container/README.md

 Multi-User File-Management
 1) [DONE] Support multi-user access rights for DB
-2) [TODO] Integrate SIWE-OIDC login functionality
+2) [ONGOING] IntTODOegrate SIWE-OIDC login functionality
-3) [TODO] File-Sharing between different accounts (Workflow, share file with wallet (see other wallets registered on server))
+3) [] File-Sharing between different accounts (Workflow, share file with wallet (see other wallets registered on server))

 ## Known Limitation.
 1. The metamask siwe-oidc session is not persisted as such api  restart log you out